 Famous People Who Had a Classical Education

-Classical homeschooling, which has its roots in antiquity, has produced many influential people over the centuries who now heavily influence our culture and values (some for better, others for worse).
+The classical method, which has its roots in antiquity, has produced many influential people who heavily influence our culture and values (some for better, others for worse).

 Indeed, some of these people who have been schooled in the classical approach include: